 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Peach Pie is such an easy pie recipe.
+This Peach Pie recipe is such an easy pie recipe that is classic for summer.
 Make this easy peach pie with a crumble topping or as a double crust pie or even with a lattice!
-It’s the perfect peach pie recipe.

 Peach season might be in summer but you can enjoy peach pie all year long!
 This peach pie recipe is made using frozen peaches, but you can use fresh, frozen, or even canned!
 Now you can have peach pie for Thanksgiving or any time of year!

 Even better, if you can’t decide what kind of topping you want on your peach pie, don’t worry.
 This recipe is written as a peach pie with crumble topping OR a peach pie with double crust.
 You can even make a lattice topping if you’d like.

 I think the most important part of this peach pie recipe is the ratio of filling ingredients.
 I’ve perfected my fruit pie filling so that it works with almost any fruit: fresh, frozen or otherwise!
 This is a great recipe to have in your recipe box for whenever you have fruit you need to use up.
 Just last weekend I made this peach pie with raspberries and it was fantastic!

 - Peaches: You can use frozen thawed peaches or drained canned peaches for this pie.
 If you use fresh peaches you’ll need to peel them.

 - Sugar: Granulated sugar for sweetness, don’t add more than called for.

 - Cornstarch: This is the thickener for the pie